jrsoftware/issrc/readme.txt

 Projects\HelperEXEs.res - Compiled by Visual Studio 2005 from the
 Projects\Helper directory and then stored in a compiled resource file.

-Projects\RegDLLEXE.res - Compiled by Visual Studio 2005 from the Projects\RegDLL
-directory and then stored in a compiled resource file.

 Projects\LzmaDecode\LzmaDecodeInno.obj - See Projects\LzmaDecode\compiling.txt.

 Projects\lzma2\Decoder\ISLzmaDec.obj, Projects\lzma2\Decoder\ISLzma2Dec.obj -